AppLovin/homebrew-Mobile-Tools/README.md

 Create a script and remove any file extension from the name (ie. `debugapk.sh` -> `debugapk`).

-Add the script to the `Tools` directory.
+Add the script to the `homebrew-Mobile-Tools` directory (cannot be nested in another directory).

-Create a new homebrew formula following the template below and add it to the `Formulae` directory.
+Create a new homebrew formula following the template below and add it to the `Formula` directory.

 ```rb
 class Toolname < Formula